-- Criminal: These cases alleging violations of the law are filed by the State’s Attorney’s Office or the Attorney General’s Office.
+- Criminal: These cases alleginge violations of the law and are filed by the State’s Attorney’s Office or the Attorney General’s Office.

-Civil: These cases are what we think of as “lawsuits” brought by counsel for litigants and by self-represented litigants and include many different types of cases, including: contract disputes, personal injury (such as motor vehicle accidents and medical malpractice), professional malpractice, employment/ workplace disputes (such as discrimination, wrongful discharge, worker’s compensation, and union disputes), real estate actions (such as foreclosures, community association and neighborhood association disputes, construction disputes, and adverse possession claims), business/corporate, and technology disputes.
+Civil: These cases are what we think of as “lawsuits” brought by counsel for litigants and byor self-represented litigants.
+They and include many different types of cases, including:such as: contract disputes, personal injury (such as motor vehicle accidents and medical malpractice), professional malpractice, employment/ workplace disputes (such as discrimination, wrongful discharge, worker’s compensation, and union disputes), real estate actions (such as foreclosures, community association and neighborhood association disputes, construction disputes, and adverse possession claims), business/corporate actions, and technology disputes.

-Family: These cases are also filed by private counsel on behalf of litigants and by self-represented individuals and include adoptions, divorce, annulments, child custody, child support, division of familial property, domestic violence petitions, name change requests, amendments to birth certificates and marriage licenses.
+Family: These cases are also filed by private counsel on behalf of litigants and byor self-represented individuals.
+They and include adoptions, divorce, annulments, child custody, child support, division of familial property, domestic violence petitions, name change requests, amendments to birth certificates, and marriage licenses.

-Juvenile: These cases are filed by the State’s Attorney’s Office and the County Attorney’s Office and include delinquency, child in need of assistance and supervision and termination of parental rights.
+Juvenile: These cases are filed by the State’s Attorney’s Office and the County Attorney’s Office file juvenile cases, whichand include delinquency, child in need of assistance (CINA), and supervision, and termination of parental rights (TPR) cases.

 50 Maryland Avenue, Rockville, Maryland 20850

 Office Hours: Monday through Friday, 8:30 AM - 4:30 PM